How to Write a Dissertation or Thesis Proposal: A Step-by-Step Guide

 2. Introduction:

-- Provide background information on the subject.
+- Contextualize the Research:- Provide background information on the subject.

 - Clearly state the problem or question your research aims to address.